hudora/huSoftM/README.markdown

 # huSoftM

 huSoftM is a toolkit for acessing the "SoftM Suite" ERP system in Python.
 See the module documentation for a general introduction into the workings of huSoftM.
-Mayor subsystems:
+Major subsystems:

 * odbc_bridge Erlang Language http-to-odbc converter beeing the basis for all SoftM access in this library.
 * softmtables - read write access to single table rows including locking.